Skip Navigation

 Eligibility Check

-Click here to check if you are eligible for help through SafetyNet PetAssist™.
+Click here to check if you are eligible for help through PetSafetyNet.

 Frequently Asked Questions

-– A free online appointment with a qualified veterinarian who will listen to you and give you their professional opinion about what care your dog or cat needs and how to get it.
+-A free online appointment with a qualified Australian veterinarian.
+They will provide their professional opinion about what care your pet needs and how to get it.
+If in-clinic care is required, your telehealth vet will refer you to one of our participating vet clinics.

-– A limited range of subsidised in clinic urgent or essential services with a participating veterinarian near you.
+-A limited range of subsidised urgent or essential treatments at a participating clinic near you.

-If you are eligible, you’ll need to show your Health Care Card (Services Australia issued) or Pensioner Concession Card (Services Australia or Department of Veterans’ Affairs issued) during your telehealth consultation or at a participating veterinary clinic.
-We’re here to make sure that you and your pet can access care with as little stress as possible.
+If you are eligible, you’ll need to show your Health Care Card (Services Australia issued) or Pensioner Concession Card (Services Australia or Dept of Veterans’ Affairs issued) during your telehealth consultation or at a participating veterinary clinic.

-– You’re experiencing financial hardship and unable to afford urgent veterinary care for your pet dog or cat.
+– You’re experiencing financial hardship and unable to afford urgent veterinary care for your pet.

-– You live in NSW and within Newcastle, Lake Macquarie, Cessnock, Maitland, Port Stephens, or the Central Coast.
+– You live in NSW within one of the following areas: Newcastle, Lake Macquarie, Cessnock, Maitland, Port Stephens, Central Coast, Port Macquarie-Hastings, or Kempsey, or within the state of Tasmania.

 – You’re 18 years of age or older.

-– You receive a Centrelink or Department of Veterans’ Affairs support payment and hold either a Health Care Card (Services Australia issued) or Pensioner Concession Card (Services Australia or Department of Veterans’ Affairs issued).
+– You receive a Centrelink or Department of Veterans’ Affairs support payment and hold either a Health Care Card (Services Australia issued) or Pensioner Concession Card (Services Australia or Department of Veterans’ Affairs issued) in your name

 – Newcastle